 One Card Program

-To provide guidance on how to obtain, use and account for expenditures using a Citibank® issued One Card.
+To provide guidance on how to obtain, use and account for expenditures on a Citibank® issued One Card.
 This guideline and the Financial Guideline – Clickwrap Agreements apply to One Card users and departmental administrators involved in this process.

 UTSA is authorized by the State of Texas Comptroller of Public Accounts to participate in the Citibank® One Card program and issue state-authorized credit cards to eligible users.
 At a minimum, UTSA must comply with the requirements established by the agencies and legislation below, although UTSA may also choose to be more restrictive:

 - The United States (US) General Services Administration (GSA)

 - Texas Administrative Code Title 34 Part 1, Chapter 5, Subchapter E, Rule 5.57 — Use of Payment Cards by State Agencies

 - Texas Government Code Chapter 2155 Purchasing: General Rules and Procedures

 - State of Texas — Comptroller of Public Accounts: Travel Regulations Act (Travel Act) and official interpretations of the Travel Act as made by the comptroller

 - State of Texas — General Appropriations Act